 That’s why controlling spiders is important for both comfort and safety.

 Prevention is always better than extermination.
-Here are proven ways to keep spiders out:
+Here are reliable ways to keep spiders out:

 This blocks spiders and other insects from entering your home.